Professor of Electrical Engineering

 I started doing research on memory devices around 2003.
 Research on memory had been rather “predictable” for many years until recently.
 It was predictable because the major advances for memory devices involved scaling down the physical dimensions of essentially the same device structure using basically the same materials.
 The situation has changed in the last decade.
 Memory devices are beginning to be difficult to scale down.
 But perhaps the most important change is that new applications and products (e.g. mobile phones, tablets, enterprise-scale disk storage) in the last decade are often enabled by advances in memory technology, in particular solid-state non-volatile memories.

-Our research on memory devices focuses on phase change memory (PCM) and metal oxide resistive switching memory (RRAM), conductive bridge memory (CBRAM), and magnetic memory.
+Our research on memory devices broadly covers phase change memory (PCM), metal oxide resistive switching memory (RRAM), conductive bridge memory (CBRAM), and magnetic memory.
 We work on understanding the fundamental physics of these devices and develop models of how they work.
 We explore the use of various materials and device structures (e.g. 3D vertical RRAM) to achieve desired characteristics.
 We often utilize the unique properties of nanoscale materials such as carbon nanotube, graphene, and nanoparticles to help us gain understanding of the fundamental physics and scaling properties of memory devices.
 We are working on building memory systems that are monolithically integrated in 3D with logic computing elements.